 - How to Protect Your PC From PowerLog and Other Adware

-To quickly remove PowerLogfrom your Mac OS you may run a scan with Combo Cleaner; it is a good program that may be able to remove PowerLog from your Mac.
+To quickly remove PowerLogfrom your Mac OS you may run a scan with Norton; it is a great antivirus that may be able to remove PowerLog from your Mac.

 Go to Applications folder and delete PowerLog and other new and suspicious aps.

 - On the top menu select Go => Applications.

 - Drag an unwanted application to the Trash bin.

 - Right-click on the Trash and select Empty Trash.

 Remove PowerLog and another suspicious extensions, then change browsers’ homepage, new tab page, start page and default search engine.